joomla/manual-examples/tests/README.md

 npx cypress run --env test=step1_basic_module
 ```

-You can run Cypress with GUI to watch the web browser actions and see all the logging output:
+You can run Cypress with GUI to watch the web browser actions and to see all the logging output:
 ```
 npx cypress open
 ```

-And you can combine both by running a single example in the Cypress GUI:
+You can run a single example in the Cypress GUI:
 ```
 npx cypress open --env test=step2_tmpl_file
 ```